johntao/vim-reimagination/Notes.md

   - mark everything sealed if it's not meant to be inherited
   - hide every POCO inside a class if it's not used elsewhere
+  - including interfaces that doesn't have multiple implementations
+  - including private methods that doesn't have another method to call it
+  - including POCOs only accessible to another type

 ## ReadOnlySpan